Pathway to Success

 Across the week, you’ll find practical workshops, pop-up sessions, challenges, and support from teams across the University, all focused on helping you build essential life skills and take control of your finances.

-Pathway to Success is here to guide you through your first six weeks, but our support doesn’t stop there.
+Pathway to Success is here to guide students through the first six weeks of term, but our support doesn’t stop there.
 You can browse Student Support and your Academic Teams - help is available all year round, whenever you need it.
 The teams you’ve seen throughout your welcome journey remain part of your university experience.
 If you need some support but are unsure of who to ask, contact Student Services via 01244 511550, or email us via studentservices@chester.ac.uk

 You can find all of the events that take place throughout the year in one place, through ShoutOut.
 Get accustomed to checking this regularly, as new events and opportunities are always being added.